 When it comes to sexual infidelity or extramarital sex, there are some steps the cheating partner must take.
 According to Psychology today, these steps are the first action items that must be checked by all the parties involved.
 Healing is going to take time and trusting again will require a firm decision from the partner feeling hurt.
 Like infidelity, adultery is another word that is used for describing when one partner in marriage cheats on the other.

 Since both partners are willing to save the marriage despite sexual infidelity, both must come to terms with the fact that it is going to be a long road, one that’s mostly likely going to involve tears and some bouts of anger, and that they may also need to find a therapist to help with the process.
-Some men and women are afraid to share what they’re going through with a counselor or therapist, but it can help to remember that your information will be kept confidential.
+Some men and women are afraid to share what they’re going through with a counselor or therapist, but it can help to remember that your information will be kept private.

 Today, infidelity has taken a new form like having an affair with someone you have never met.
 This is called online infidelity or internet infidelity and has the potential of ruining relationships or marriages if not properly handled.
 Irrespective of the type of infidelity, whether online infidelity, sexual infidelity, or internet infidelity, the road to recovery, if agreed by both parties, has to be genuine as critical and more intentional steps are taken in order to have a happy home again.
 You may also need to find a therapist to help you through these steps.